-Students pursuing a degree in art education receive broad exposure to studio art, art history and criticism and aesthetics.
-Depending on your interests, you can earn a Bachelor of Fine Arts degree, a Master of Arts in Teaching degree, a Master of Arts degree or the Interdisciplinary Master of Arts degree.
-Our Art Education program trains and produces most of South Carolina’s K-12 art teachers!
+Students pursuing a degree in art education receive broad exposure to studio art, art history, education, and criticism and aesthetics.
+Our Art Education programs train and produces most of South Carolina’s K-12 art teachers!

 The art history program offers courses in American, European and Asian art and architecture across all chronological periods.
-Students develop skills in research, analysis, criticism and theory.
-Those desiring a Master of Arts degree in Art History pursue in-depth knowledge in areas such as Renaissance and Baroque art and architecture, 18th-century contemporary European art and architecture, American art and architecture, and photographic and film history.
+Students develop skills in research, analysis, criticism, and theory.

-Studio art encompasses seven areas of specializatoion: ceramics, drawing, graphic design, painting, photography, printmaking, and sculpture.
-We offer B.A., BFA, M.A. and MFA degree programs.
+Studio art encompasses seven areas of studio specialization: ceramics, drawing, graphic design + illustration, painting, photography, printmaking, and 3D studies.

-Students in media arts make films, video games, internet art, mobile applications and more.
-Media arts students can pursue a B.A. or M.A.
+Students in our media arts program study and make films, video games, manga, animations, internet art, mobile applications, screenwrite films, and more.